jvandijk/TiDraggable/ios/documentation/index.md

 ## Events

-Draggable views emit the following events:
+Draggable views emit the following events.

+**iOS ONLY:** Only on iOS, you can also listen to these same events on the module instead of the views created.
+Look at the event's `source` property to see what view is being dragged.

 ### start
 Fires when the view starts dragging, passing: